-If more than one person is appearing telephonically, a conference call must be initiated by the party requesting the hearing before calling in for the hearing.
-If there is opposition to counsel's telephonic appearance, counsel shall file a written motion as contemplated by Fla.
-R. Jud.
+If there is opposition to counsel's telephonic appearance, counsel shall file a written motion as contemplated by Rule 2.530, Fla.
+R. Gen. Prac. & Jud.
 Admin.
-2.530.
-A motion with good cause shown is necessary for telephonic appearance at a lengthy hearing (more than one hour), a hearing involving the taking of testimony or a pretrial conference.
+A motion with good cause shown is required for telephonic appearance at a lengthy hearing (more than 30 minutes), a hearing involving the taking of testimony or a pretrial conference.

-2.7 - Suggestion of Subsequently Decided Authority - A suggestion of controlling or persuasive authority that was decided after the filing of the last memorandum may be filed at any time prior to the court's ruling and shall contain only the citation to the authority relied upon, if published, or a copy of the authority if it is unpublished, and shall not contain argument.
+3.8 - Suggestion of Subsequently Decided Authority - A suggestion of controlling or persuasive authority that was decided after the filing of the last memorandum may be filed at any time prior to the court's ruling and shall contain only the citation to the authority relied upon, if published, or a copy of the authority if it is unpublished, and shall not contain argument.

-- 2.8 Motions Not Requiring Citation to Authority or Memoranda Citation to authority in the body of the motion or accompanying memoranda are allowed but not required by either the movant or the opposing party, unless otherwise directed by the court, with respect to the following motions: - a.
+3.9 - Motions Not Requiring Citation to Authority or Memoranda - Citation to authority in the body of the motion or accompanying memoranda are allowed but not required by either the movant or the opposing party, unless otherwise directed by the court, with respect to the following motions:

+- a.
 Extensions of time for the performance of an act required or allowed to be done, provided that the request is made before the expiration of the period originally prescribed or extended by previous orders; - b.
 To continue a pre-trial conference, hearing, or the trial of an action; - c.
 To add or substitute parties; - d.
-To amend the pleadings; - e.
-To file supplemental pleadings; - f.
+To amend the pleadings (requires attachment of proposed pleading); - e.
+To file supplemental pleadings (requires attachment of proposed pleading); - f.
 To appoint a next friend or guardian ad litem; - g.
 To stay proceedings to enforce judgment; - h.
-For pro hac vice admission of counsel who are not members of The Florida Bar; - I. To request oral argument; and - j.
-Any other motion which, by its nature, does not require authority. - 2.9 Failure to File and Serve Motion Materials The failure to cite authority in the body of the motion, or to file a memorandum within the time specified may constitute a wavier of the right thereafter to file such memorandum, except upon showing of excusable neglect.
-A motion not containing citation to authority or unaccompanied by a required memorandum may, in the discretion of the Court, be summarily denied.
-Failure to timely file a response to the motion may result in the pending motion being considered and decided as an uncontested motion. - 2.10 Preparation of Orders In matters in which the court does not prepare its own orders, the Court will direct the prevailing party or counsel in case where one litigant is Pro-Se to prepare an order in accordance with its ruling.
-Counsel shall provide the Court with a WORD version of the order email to Lisa Gaston, GastonL@leoncountyfl.gov.
-If mailing a proposed order, multiple copies and addressed stamped envelopes sufficient for all parties shall be submitted with the proposed order.
+For pro hac vice admission of counsel who are not members of The Florida Bar; - i.
+To request oral argument; and j.
+Any other motion which, by its nature, does not require citation to authority.

+3.10 - Failure to File and Serve Motion Materials - The failure to cite authority in the body of the motion, or to file a memorandum within the time specified may constitute a waiver of the right thereafter to file such memorandum, except upon showing of excusable neglect.
+A motion not containing citation to authority or unaccompanied by a required memorandum or proposed pleading may, in the discretion of the Court, be summarily denied.
+Failure to timely file a response to the motion may result in the pending motion being considered and decided as an uncontested motion.

+3.11 - Preparation of Orders - In matters in which the court does not prepare its own orders, the Court will direct the prevailing party to prepare an order in accordance with its ruling.
+Multiple copies and addressed stamped envelopes sufficient for all parties shall be submitted with the proposed order.
 The party proffering such an order must represent that he or she has provided copies to the opposing parties in advance and that they have no objection to the form of the order.
-If agreement among the parties cannot be reached on the form of a proposed order, the Court should be so advised with appropriate alternative proposed orders provided.
+If agreement among the parties cannot be reached on the form of a proposed order, the Court should be so advised with appropriate alternative proposed orders provided in MS Word.
 The parties are free to make any simultaneous written argument that they desire to make.
 However, further oral argument will be rarely granted.